Systematic Grain Trading: A Case Study

 Systematic Grain Trading: An Example Using CropProphet Modeler

 Efficient markets theory suggests that grain futures prices represent the instantaneous market perception of the balance between grain supply and demand.
 A grain trader with advanced knowledge of supply and/or demand changes could profitably trade with that information.
 The trader can take positions ahead of supply and/or demand-induced price changes.
+This type of trading decision-making becomes increasingly possible as alternative data methodologies creep into grain trading.

 What is Systematic Grain Trading?

 Broadly speaking, there are two types of grain trading.
 The first is discretionary trading.
 This type of trading is conducted by a human who is continuously reviewing a wide range of fundamental and technical information and decides to take or exit positions at their discretion.
 The second type is systematic (or algorithmic) trading.
 Hedge fund portfolio managers use alternative data to build systematic trading strategies.
-In this type of trading a computer algorithm has been trained to execute trades based on incoming fundamental or technical market information.
+In this type of trading, a computer algorithm is trained to execute trades based on incoming fundamental or technical market information.

 Figure 1.
 An example of the CropProphet Modeler data.
 This subset of the data depicts the 2016 to 2021 CropProphet cross-validated US soybean yield forecasts as a percentage of each year’s estimated soybean technology trend yield.